SolidiFiNexus/xrp-meets-web3/readme.md

 The DEX developed by XRPL Labs is a great dApp for XUMM, but unfortunately we can't use it dispite being it very useful to our users.
 There is no connection standard yet.

-How great would it any mobile application would have access to such dApps?
+How great would it be if any mobile application would have access to such dApps?
 Could there be something as simple as connecting your non-custodial mobile wallet to any dApp with a press on a button?

 Absolutely :) With XRP-meets-web3 we would like to make this happen.
 What is a standard in the EVM-world has yet to be